Buky-js/FIFA-Fever/README.md

 ## Credits
 APIs used are

 https://apifootball.com/ - To fetch Standings, Players and their images

 https://www.googleapis.com/youtube/v3/search?key=AIzaSyAkAFBRWHBPFD-SrUl3zqmdtQqSYrTSB_k    - To fetch Video Highlights

 https://cdn.jsdelivr.net/npm/foundation-sites@6.7.5/dist/css/foundation.min.css" crossorigin="anonymous - Foundation Framework

+## URLs
+The URL of the deployed application is: https://buky-js.github.io/FIFA-Fever/

+The URL of the GitHub repository containing the code is: https://github.com/Buky-js/FIFA-Fever

 ## License
 MIT License